JvanKatwijk/qt-dab/README.md

  * touching *with the right hand mouse button* the text of the dynamic label (here Frederick Delius - Suite ...) shows a small menu to put the text on the clipboard;
  * the button labeled *scan* controls the visibility of a the scan handler widget;
  * the button labeled *http* controls the http handler with which a map on which rhe transmitters will be shown;
- * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains information on the DAB signal itself;
+ * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;
  * the button labeled *show controls* controls the visibility of the so-called *configuration and control widget*, a widget that contains numerous settings for this software;
- * the button labeled *favorites* controls  whether the list of services from the currently selected channel of the list of favourites is visible.
+ * the button labeled *favorites* controls  whether the list of services from the currently selected channel of the list of favourites is shown,
  * the button labeled *scanlist* controls the visibility of the scan list, i.e the list of services seen at the most recent scan.